advaitanandhub/Json-Path-Finder/README.md

 - CSS3 (CSS Variables for theming)
 - Vanilla JavaScript (no frameworks)

-## 🤝 Contributing

-Feel free to open issues or submit PRs for new features — things like:
-- Array index support in paths (e.g. `items[0].name`)
-- Search/filter within the tree
-- Export all paths as a list

 ## 📄 License

 MIT — free to use, modify, and distribute.